 Umbilical hernia repair surgery is performed in two different ways:

-Open hernia repair surgery – that the conventional open hernia repair surgery where the surgeon makes an incision near the belly button to access the hernia over the bulge site.
+Open hernia repair surgery – the conventional open hernia repair surgery where the surgeon makes an incision near the belly button to access the hernia over the bulge site.
 However, patients commonly require a longer recovery time under open surgery.

 Laparoscopic hernia repair is a more advanced and less invasive procedure.
 The surgeon makes small incisions around the hernia site and uses thin laparoscopic tubes (instruments) to perform the surgery.
 The recovery time of laparoscopy hernia surgery is commonly very quick, at a large and average laparoscopic surgery hernia patient is discharged either on the same day or within 24 hours of the operation.